eBayClassifiedsGroup/reference-move-webhook-receiver/README.md

 ### Promotions

 Promotions are applied to listings to increase their visibility.
-Promotions are very simple entites: they reference the listings to which they apply, the type of promotion and a flag for whether the promotion is active or not.
+Promotions are simple entities: they reference the listings to which they apply, the type of promotion and a flag for whether the promotion is active or not and some metadata.

-**This is currently not covered.**

 ### Enriched Listings